stakater/developer-handbook/kubernetes/storage.md

 Caution should be used, however, because if using appliation auto-scaling in kubernetes, when an application scales out each container in each pod with a ReadWriteMany persistent volume will have that persistent volume mounted.
 This could lead to storage network congestion negatively impacting not only the entire kubernetes cluster, but also everything else running on the SAN infrastructure (see Storage Network Congestion in a kubernetes Environment above).

 A better architecture utilizes a micro service with an API to serve up data from a single ReadWriteOnly persistent volume which is then consumed by all workloads that need access to that data.

+## Storage Migration

+The migration has to take into consideration of both the Kubernetes Storage Provider and Storage consumer (database or application).

+### Storage Provider

+In general, Kubernetes supports quite a few storage providers including hostPath, NFS, Ceph, Gluster, vSphere, minio, Cloud-based storage (S3 etc.).
+And these providers can be deployed either as a part of a Kubernetes cluster (internal storage) or storage provided by an external service (external storage).
+For the migration, we’ll focus on the internal storage or in-cluster storage provider.

+If you are using external storage provider, you just need to migrate the storage consumer and leave the external storage provider as-is.

+If you are using internal storage provider, you need to setup the Openshift Storage nodes, either GlusterFS or Ceph, using the same/similar spec as in other cluster in terms of disk size, storage type, number of nodes.
+Then, proceed to storage consumer migration.

+### Storage Consumer

+Each client might have different storage consumption pattern, we’ll try to categorize them into the following:

+- Container applications requires persistent Storage
+- Kubernetes Statefulset application
+- Databases running on Kubernetes such as MongoDB, MySQL, Cloudant etc.

+We’ll assume that all these storage needs are implemented as Kubernetes recommended Persistent Volume (PV) and Persistent Volume Claims (PVC).

+When it comes to migration, it really becomes a storage backup and restore discussion.
+Depends on the storage consumer type (database vs. custom application), it can be done with:

+- Kubernetes PV backup and restore
+- Using Application/Database native backup-restore tools